bahtiyartan/troia/docs/36Table.rst

 	/* add a 100 char length string column named COL1 to TABLEVAR */
 	APPEND COLUMN COL1, STRING, 100 TO TABLEVAR;
+	APPEND COLUMN COL2, INTEGER, 10 TO TABLEVAR;

+	/* now table is able to store data */

+It is possible to add STRING, INTEGER,TEXT,DATE,DATETIME,DECIMAL,LONG, TIME and TIMES columns using APPEND COLUMN command and it is not allowed to add TABLE or VECTOR types as table column.
+Column names must be unique, so it is not allowed to add two columns that has same name.
+For more details about the command please see help documents.

 Another option to define table is using a table control on a dialog.
 Every ui table has a global table variable with same name.
 This table variable is data model of ui table, and programmers access table data over this model.
 This is also same with a primitive data types and dialog controls.
+APPEND COLUMN also works for ui tables, but appending and showing new columns on user interface will be discussed in next section.

 select command.